xinkailin95/GeekFantasy/README.md

 I will experience an interesting daily life of a geek in a campus setting, and this game fulfils the element of fantasy which can be a fun twist to our boring everyday life.

+# Prototype
+## Instruction
+&nbsp;&nbsp;&nbsp;&nbsp;1.
+Open the download link: https://drive.google.com/drive/u/0/folders/1ZiA1gOf7HBvfNZJ_owBfVGaIM8Sf90DH

+&nbsp;&nbsp;&nbsp;&nbsp;2.
+Downoad the file, exctract it if is a zip file.

+&nbsp;&nbsp;&nbsp;&nbsp;3.
+Click on the app to run (.exe for Window, .app for mac)

+&nbsp;&nbsp;&nbsp;&nbsp;4.
+Choose an resolution, Fullscreen or Window.